 7. Iraq War Logs

 In October 2010, WikiLeaks posted nearly 400,000 classified military documents concerning the Iraq War, a massive info dump that dwarfed its release of some 77,000 documents on the war in Afghanistan several months earlier.
 WikiLeaks’ founder, the Australian journalist Julian Assange, shared the documents with the press, including the New York Times, Der Spiegel and the Guardian, beforehand.
 Among the revelations in the so-called Iraq War Logs was evidence that the U.S. military deliberately ignored abuse of detainees by its Iraqi allies, and that there were actually 15,000 more civilian casualties than previously acknowledged.
 Chelsea Manning, who as Pfc.
 Bradley Manning had served as a U.S. Army intelligence analyst in Iraq, was later convicted under the Espionage Act for leaking the information.
 Sentenced to 35 years’ imprisonment, she was pardoned by President Barack Obama in January 2017.
 WikiLeaks also released thousands of emails stolen from the computer systems of the Democratic National Committee in 2016.
 The emails sparked criticism of the committee and Hillary Clinton's campaign.
 On April 11, 2019, Assange was arrested by British authorities inside the embassy of Ecuador in London.
-He faced extradition to the United States for a charge of conspiring to hack government computers in the 2010 leak.
+He remains in British prison as he appeals extradition to the United States.

 8. Edward Snowden